 Welcome!!
 It's finally the beginning of our Grow quilt sew along (#GrowQuiltSA on Instagram)!
 Click here to get your Grow quilt pattern and scroll to the bottom of this post for this week's prize details.
 If you are hearing about this sew along for the first time, I encourage you to read this introductory blog post on all of the details, prizes and schedule.
 If you would prefer a shorter, bulleted list, I got you covered:

 - What is a sew along?
 A sew along is when a group of people get together virtually (a.k.a. online) and sew the same pattern over a set amount of time.
-The really exciting thing about a sew along is that with a potentially tricky sewing pattern (this one uses triangles), nobody has to muddle through alone.
+The really exciting thing about a sew along is that with a potentially tricky sewing pattern (this one uses long strips), nobody has to muddle through alone.
 There will be lots of support via Instagram, Facebook and through this very blog (click the sew along drop down tab to always see the latest post).

 - How do I join the sew along?
 There's no official sign-up and technically the only thing you have to do to participate is make a Grow quilt.
 Your level of involvement is completely up to you; however, there are some pretty sweet prizes to be won...